 <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">

 First, where I have com.devan.gcalfeed and DownloadGCalFeed (under the Label and ServiceDescription keys), you can have whatever you want.
 It is worth using the reverse naming convention for the former, as it will make the process readily identifiable in case you run into trouble.

 Next, both the URL string and the string containing the path to your XML file should be on a single line, but once again lines have been artificially broken here.

 Finally, theRunAtLoad key tells launchd to run this process once when it is loaded (which happens, among other times, when you log in), and the StartInterval key tells launchd how many seconds should pass between invocations of the process.

 Once you’ve pasted this in and included your own information, click Lingon’s Save & Load button.

 Using Perl to parse the XML

-Download this Perl script (UPDATED to include checking for multiple calendars and with other tweaks; changes should be clear within), remove the .txt extension, and add a period to make the title just “gcal.pl”.
-Place the script somewhere on your system; I chose /usr/local/bin, but do what you like.
+Download this Perl script (UPDATED to include checking for multiple calendars and with other tweaks; changes should be clear within) and uncompress it.
+Place gcal.pl somewhere on your system; I chose /usr/local/bin, but do what you like.
 Also, on lines 34 and 38, you’ve got to include the path to your own XML file.